 Be Careful.
 Debt Collectors May Be Mining Your Social Media Accounts

 A debt collector used a Florida woman’s Facebook account to attempt to collect a $362 debt.
-According to reports, he repeatedly sent Facebook messages to her and her family requesting that she call the agency about the debt.
-The woman sued the debt collection company, claiming that it harassed her and violated her right to privacy.
-The judge ordered the company to stop contacting the woman’s family and friends on Facebook.
-In another case, a Chicago man used his Facebook account to befriend a woman in a bikini.
-The man learned the “friend” was a debt collector who subsequently posted this message on his Facebook wall: “Pay your debts, you deadbeat.”
+According to reports, the agency repeatedly sent messages to her and her family requesting that she call about the debt.
+The woman sued the agency, claiming she had been harassed and that her right to privacy had been violated.
+The judge ordered the agency to stop contacting the woman’s family and friends on Facebook.
+In another case, a Chicago man befriend a woman in a bikini on his Facebook account.
+The man later learned his new “friend” was in fact a debt collector who subsequently posted this message on his Facebook wall: “Pay your debts, you deadbeat.”

-Debt Collectors Admit that They Use Social Media to Gather Personal Information
+Debt Collectors Admit They Use Social Media to Gather Personal Information

-“If I were to be a bit surreptitious and if I were to actually try to become your friend on Facebook and you were to accept me as a friend on Facebook, I would get access to all kinds of really, really good information on you,” says Bill Bartmann, CEO of Oklahoma-based debt collection company CFS II.
+“If I were to be a bit surreptitious and if I were to actually try to become your friend on Facebook and you were to accept me as a friend on Facebook, I would get access to all kinds of really, really good information on you.”

-The Federal Trade Commission is Monitoring the Debt Collectors Use of Social Media
+The Federal Trade Commission is Monitoring Debt Collectors’ Use of Social Media

-The Federal Trade Commission (FTC) uses the federal laws in the Fair Debt Collection Practice Act (FDCPA) to protect consumers from illegal actions by debt collectors, including misusing social media.
+The Federal Trade Commission (FTC) uses federal laws set down in the Fair Debt Collection Practice Act (FDCPA) to protect consumers from illegal actions by debt collectors, including the misuse of social media.

-- Requesting to join a debtor’s social media networks
+- Request to join a debtor’s social media networks

-- Make subsequent communications without making the disclosures required by law
+- Initiate subsequent communications without making the disclosures required by law

-- Communicating with third parties, such as friends and family, other than in certain permitted circumstances
+- Communicate with third parties, such as friends and family, other than in certain permitted circumstances

-- Communicating with third parties to obtain information about the debtor in a manner that violates the law
+- Communicate with third parties to obtain information about the debtor in a manner that violates the law

-- Utilizing social media to publish a list of debtors who allegedly fail to pay debts.
+- Publish a list of debtors who allegedly fail to pay debts

-- Communicating with debtors or third parties in a false, deceptive, or misleading way
+- Communicate with debtors or third parties in a false, deceptive, or misleading way

 First, assume that your debt will be turned over to a debt collector.

-Second, assume that the debt collector is watching your social media.
+Second, assume the debt collector is watching your social media.

-Third, do not post your employment, location, contact information, and financial information.
+Third, do not post your employment, location, contact or financial information online.

 Fourth, educate yourself about your legal rights.
 The law requires that a debt collector:

-- Reveal his identity.
-He must identify himself and tell you that he is attempting to collect a debt.
+- Reveal their identity.
+He/she must identify themselves and explain they are attempting to collect a debt.

-- Limit her contacts.
+- Limit their contacts.
 A debt collector may only contact you, your attorney, any co-signers, and your spouse.

 - Honor your request not to be contacted at work.
-He can never threaten to tell people about your debt, or threaten your job.
+A debt collector can never threaten to tell people about your debt, or threaten your job.

 Sixth, if you suspect your rights have been violated, contact a consumer attorney.

-If a debt buyer has been hounding you, to speak with a representative directly and immediately call 844-685-9200 for a free, no obligation case evaluation.
-Our attorneys have experience in fighting debt buyers and standing up for consumers.
+If a debt buyer has been hounding you, call 844-685-9200 now for a free, no obligation case evaluation with one of our representatives.
+Our attorneys have experience fighting debt buyers and standing up for consumers.
 If a debt buyer has violated the Fair Debt Collection Practices Act, you’re entitled to file suit in federal court, and could be awarded up to $1,000.